 Due to increased public interest, we will provide you with the information and activities against the brown marmorated stink bug, that will be implemented by the Government in 2018.
-The mobilization of technical means to fight against the Asian stink bug envisaged by the strategy will be held within the specified timeframe, therefore, due to existing challenge, timely provision of necessary care, equipment, supplies and measures for plant protection is essential.
+The mobilization of technical means to fight against the Asian stink bug envisaged under the strategy will be held within the specified timeframe, therefore, due to existing challenge, timely provision of necessary care, equipment, supplies and measures for plant protection is essential.
 The 2018 Strategy project to fight against the Asian stink bug is already developed, It should be noted, that the strategy is based on the extensive experience gained in 2017 and recommendations taken from international and Georgian experts.
 Accordingly the strategy includes three main directions: active information campaigns, full-scale monitoring and anti-pest measures (chemical treatment).

 As a result of the massive information campaign, we were able to provide population with the comprehensive information about the biology and methods of fighting against the invasive pest.
 The population is fully aware that without their involvement government support will not sufficient for them and we will not be able to achieve positive results.
 Considering the 2018 Strategy project to fight against the Asian stink bug, in accordance with the December 2017 amendments put into the Law on the State Budget, the Ministry of Finance allocated an additional 35 million gel to undertake measures against the Asian stink bug, including purchase of drugs (pesticides) and appropriate equipment.
 According to the Public Procurement Act, the National Food Agency carried out above-mentioned procedures prescribed by law, therefore, under the simplified procurement conditions, three suppliers (It should be noted that all drug supplier companies were involved in the process) bought chemical pesticides, for which 15 million has been allocated.